Lobos Athletic Club: History

 Lobos Athletic was the first club to host the practise of football in Buenos Aires Province, some of these footballing techniques was being taught later in the early 1900s by an Irish immigrant [Patrick (Paddy) McCarthy] who arrived in Buenos Aires in 1900 at the age of 29 to teach English and athletics at the Commerce School.
 Edmundo Kirk was elected as its first president, while Tomás Moore was the first captain for the club.
 Other persons that took part in club's foundation were Carlos Page, Patricio Kirk, Tomás Mackeon, Tomás Garraham, Santiago Mackeon, Eugenio Seery, Juan Geoghehan, José Garrahan, Lorenzo Owens, Felix Dolan, Hugo Lawlor, Eduardo Walsh, William Weir, José Joyce, Eusebio Eguino, Eduardo Slamon and Eduardo Burbridge Jr.

 Those young people studied at the English High School of Buenos Aires (where legendary team Alumni was founded) and because of their contacts with other students, Lobos AC played some matches facing Once de Carlos Bowers, Ferrocarril Sud, Quilmes, St. Andrew's and English High School, all of them in 1893.
 That same year the team changed its original colors (blue and white) to differ from other teams that had also adopted the blue.
 For that reason, Lobos switched to red and black, which would be the definitive colors of the club.
 Likewise, Lobos AC's first field was placed in a land that the Buenos Aires Western Railway allowed them to use.

 During those first years of football in Argentina, Lobos was runner-up in the 1898 and 1899 Primera División championships, following Lomas A.C., which was a very strong team by then.
 On July 30, 1899, Lobos was also the first Argentine football team to go on a tour outside the country, playing some friendly matches in Uruguay where the squad achieved a notable 2–0 win over CURCC (current Peñarol).

 That same year the Argentine Football Association ruled that its clubs should be their fields located no more than 30 km from the city of Buenos Aires, which caused Lobos AC disaffiliated from the union.

-In 1902, three Lobos AC footballers were called up for the Argentina national team to play the first international against Uruguay: Walter Buchanan, Carlos Buchanan and Juan Moore took part of the team that defeated Uruguayan squad 6–0 in the historic match between both teams, that would be later known as "Rioplatense derby", one of the most important of South American football.
+In 1902, three Lobos AC footballers were called up for the Argentina national team to play the first international against Uruguay: Walter Buchanan, Carlos Buchanan, and Juan Moore took part of the team that defeated the Uruguayan side 6–0 in the historic match between both teams, that would be later known as "Rioplatense derby", one of the most important of South American football.

+Some of the most notable Lobos footballers then continued their careers in legendary team Alumni, the most winning club of Argentina until its dissolution in 1913.
+Those players were Moore, the Buchanan brothers, Juan Mc Kechnie, and brothers Herbert and William Jordan.